railsuser2014/openobject-doc-book-en/1/1_3_Real_Case/1_3_Real_Case_use_case.rst

 with the password you gave it.
 You will have to go through the Setup wizard in steps.
 You have two options:

 1. If you click the `Start Configuration` button, OpenERP guides you through a series of steps to: :guilabel:`Configure Your Interface` - proceed with the default ``Simplified`` (the other option is ``Extended``); and :guilabel:`Configure Your Company Information` - enter a :guilabel:`Company Name` and select a :guilabel:`Currency` for your company.
-Then OpenERP helps you to install various applications with different functionalities through the following wizard as shown in figure :ref:`fig-oech03cfg` :
+Then OpenERP helps you to install various applications with different functionality through the following wizard as shown in figure :ref:`fig-oech03cfg` :

 .. _fig-oech03cfg: